polterguy/polterguy.github.io/plugins/magic.lambda.auth/index.md

 ## How to use [auth.ticket.create]

-This slot create a new JWT token for you, and accepts a username and optionally a list of roles.
+This slot creates a new JWT token for you, and accepts a username and optionally a list of roles.
 Below is some example usage.

 ```